SaxbyMod/SabyModEnums/README.md

 Consumer: When [creature] kills another creature, it gains 2 health.

-Deadly Waters: [creature] will kill cards that attacked over it while it was face-down.
+Deadly Waters: [creature] will kill cards that attacked over it while it was face-down.  - Temp removal

 Deathburst: [creature] will deal 1 damage to each oppsing space to the left, right, and center of it.